 ISEP may choose to continue to run programs in countries with travel advisories up through level three (3) due to additional information we receive from our other monitored sources including but not limited to the Forum on Education Abroad, hosting university partner, host country’s government, the Overseas Security Advisory Council, the World Health Organization, and the Center for Disease Control.

 - Attempt to find the student an alternate academically appropriate placement,

-- Refund all fees paid to ISEP except for the non-refundable application fee and any non-recoverable costs, only if the student does not wish to accept an alternate placement).
+- Refund all fees paid to ISEP except for the non-refundable application fee and any non-recoverable costs, only if the student does not wish to accept an alternate placement.

 Should ISEP determine to cancel or suspend a program due to a travel warning after the program start date, ISEP will follow the program cancellation and suspension policy.

 Program Cancellation & Suspension Policy

 Despite ISEPs confidence in our partners and the health and safety protocols in place, ISEP may determine it necessary to suspend or cancel a program for reasons including but not limited to political unrest, social instability, contagious disease control, military operations, terrorism concerns within a host country, or other health and safety concerns.

 The final decision to suspend or cancel a program will be made by ISEP on a case-by-case basis, taking into account advice from the host university, the U.S. Department of State (or that host country’s government), the Overseas Security Advisory Council, the World Health Organization, the Center for Disease Control, On Call International (ISEP’s evacuation provider) and any other sources that may be relevant to the specific emergency.
 ISEP is the final decision maker as to whether or not to cancel or suspend a program and reserves the right to do so in the best interest of participants.
 If a student or home institution recalls or cancels enrollments at their own discretion, ISEP’s standard withdrawal policy applies.